8:30 am – Holy Eucharist

 Prayer (BCP).
 This is a quieter, spoken service.

 9:45 am – Holy Grounds

 to gather for a time of coffee, snacks,

 and discussion based on one of the readings of the day.

 This celebration of the Eucharist is

-From the Sunday of the May Victoria Day long weekend until the Sunday of the Labour Day long weekend in September, we have just one Sunday morning service at 10 am.
+From the Sunday of the Canada Day long weekend until the Sunday of the Labour Day long weekend in September, we have just one Sunday morning service at 10 am.

 I enjoy the style of worship, especially in a community where no one is anonymous.
 It feels like a family, which might be intimidating because it’s hard to break into a family, but St Augustine’s is open and welcoming.”